 - Semiautomatic, centerfire shotgun that features a revolving cylinder.

-- The weapon is kept on property you own or with the property owner’s permission.
+- The weapon is kept on the property you own or with the property owner’s permission.

 - The weapon can be used at specific gun clubs or shooting ranges.

-- The weapon can be possessed on public land if you have the permission of the governing body.
+- The weapon can be possessed on public land if you have permission from the governing body.

-- The weapon can be transported to the above places as well as to a licensed gun dealer in the event that you need a repair.
+- The weapon can be transported to the above places and to a licensed gun dealer for repair.

-This means that, if you wish to carry an assault rifle, you must have permission from the owner of the property.
+This means that any time you wish to carry an assault rifle, you must have permission from the owner of the property.
 You cannot simply walk around with an assault rifle.

 What About Ammunition?

 Possessing an illegal assault weapon can be punished as a misdemeanor or a felony at the discretion of the prosecutor.
 If convicted, a person faces some serious consequences.
-In both cases, a conviction will result in the destruction of the weapon, as assault weapons are legally considered a public nuisance under the new law.
+In both cases, a conviction will destroy the weapon, as semiautomatic firearms are legally considered a public nuisance under the new law.
 Here are the possible penalties for convictions:

-- A misdemeanor charge can result in a maximum of one year in county jail as well as a fine of up to $1,000.
+- A misdemeanor charge can result in a maximum of one year of jail time as well as a fine of up to $1,000.

 - A felony conviction can lead to jail time of 16 months to three years and a fine of up to $10,000.